jinxin112233/WSG/README.md

 3) All the genome assembly and annotation files are also available on the GDR (https://www.rosaceae.org/).
 The download pages are below: F. chiloensis (https://www.rosaceae.org/Analysis/16216791); F. virginiana (https://www.rosaceae.org/Analysis/16216793); F. nipponica (https://www.rosaceae.org/Analysis/16216792).

+4) All the organelle genome assembly and annotation files (provide .gb format) are available on the this page.
+The download link are below: https://github.com/jinxin112233/WSG/blob/main/organelle_genome.zip.

+# Contact
+Any comments and questions are welcome.

 # Citations
-Haplotype-resolved genomes of wild octoploid progenitors illuminate genomic diversifications from wild relatives to cultivated strawberry (Accepted by Nature plants).
+Haplotype-resolved genomes of wild octoploid progenitors illuminate genomic diversifications from wild relatives to cultivated strawberry (Published by Nature plants) (https://doi.org/10.1038/s41477-023-01473-2).